University of Utah

-As of Fall 2019, there were 24,485 undergraduate students and 8,333 graduate students, for an enrollment total of 32,818, making it the second largest public university in the state after Utah Valley University.
+As of fall 2024, there were 28,064 undergraduate students and 8,817 graduate students, for an enrollment total of 36,881, making it the second-largest public university in Utah.
 Graduate studies include the S.J.
 Quinney College of Law and the School of Medicine, Utah's first medical school.
 It is a member of the Association of American Universities (AAU) and is classified among "R1: Doctoral Universities – Very high research activity".

-According to the National Science Foundation, the university received $552 million in research and development funding in 2018, ranking it 45th in the nation.
+According to the National Science Foundation, the university received $723.7 million in research and development funding in fiscal year 2023, ranking it 47th in the nation.
 The university's health care system includes four hospitals, including the University of Utah Hospital and Huntsman Cancer Institute, along with twelve community clinics and specialty centers such as the Moran Eye Center.
-The university's athletic teams, the Utes, participate in NCAA Division I athletics (FBS for football) as a member of the Pac-12 Conference.
+The university's athletic teams, the Utes, participate in NCAA Division I athletics (FBS for football) as a member of the Big 12 Conference.

 Twenty-two Rhodes Scholars, four Nobel Prize winners, three Turing Award winners, eight MacArthur Fellows, various Pulitzer Prize winners, two astronauts, Gates Cambridge Scholars, and Churchill Scholars have been affiliated with the university as students, researchers, or faculty members in its history.

 History

 Soon after the Mormon pioneers arrived in the Salt Lake valley in 1847, Brigham Young began organizing a Board of Regents to establish a university.
 The university was established on February 28, 1850, as the University of Deseret by the General Assembly of the provisional State of Deseret, and Orson Spencer was appointed as the first chancellor of the university.
 Early classes were held in private homes, or wherever space could be found.
 The university closed in 1853 due to a lack of funds and lack of feeder schools.

 Following years of intermittent classes in the Salt Lake City Council House, the university began to be re-established in 1867 under the direction of David O. Calder, who was followed by John R. Park in 1869.
-The university moved out of the council house into the Union Academy building in 1876 and into Union Square in 1884.
+The university moved out of the council house into the Union Academy building in 1876 and onto Union Square in 1884.
 In 1892, the school's name was changed to the University of Utah, and John R. Park began arranging to obtain land belonging to the U.S. Army's Fort Douglas on the east bench of the Salt Lake Valley, where the university moved permanently in 1900.
 Additional Fort Douglas land has been granted to the university over the years, and the fort was officially closed on October 26, 1991.
 Upon his death in 1900, Dr. John R. Park bequeathed his entire fortune to the university.